IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 message over UDP.
 This needs to be configured by editing [configs/udp-logger.json](../config/azure-bacnet.json) and changing the "To:" value to use the IP address of the host PC.
-If the Linux socat program is installed.
+The Makefile contains an example of using the socat command to monitor the log output.

 ### App Manifest (Required)